kennux/IrisNetworking/Readme.md

 - RPC-Calls
 - RPC-Buffering
 - Dedicated Servers
+- Unity implementation (Still WIP)

 Planned features:

+- View takeover
 - Master server for Dedicated Servers
-- Unity implementation (In Progress)
 - PhotonCloud like Cloud functions

 This engine is still in alpha-stage and not ready for productional use!